Moira Stuart

-In a career spanning four decades, she has presented many television news and radio programmes for the BBC and, from 2010 for nine years, was the newsreader for The Chris Evans Breakfast Show on BBC Radio 2.
-She hosted on the station her own music show every Sunday from 23:00 till midnight, featuring "timeless classics" from the past 60 years.
+In a career spanning four decades, beginning in the 1970s, Stuart presented a variety of television news and radio programmes for the BBC and Classic FM.

-Stuart began as a morning news presenter for Classic FM in February 2019 and, from July 2019, a weekend presenter with her own Saturday show.

-Stuart has received several awards during her career, including being appointed an Officer of the Order of the British Empire (OBE) in 2001 for services to broadcasting, and a Commander of the Order of the British Empire (CBE) in 2022 for services to media.
+Stuart has received several awards during her career, including being appointed an Officer of the Order of the British Empire (OBE) in 2001, for services to broadcasting, and a Commander of the Order of the British Empire (CBE) in 2022, for services to media.

 Early life

-Moira Stuart was born at the Royal Free Hospital in London, on 2 September 1949, to Caribbean parents.
+Moira Stuart was born at the Royal Free Hospital in London, on 2 September 1949, to Caribbean parents: her mother, Marjorie Gordon, was from Dominica and her father, Harold Stuart, a lawyer, was from Barbados.
 She has two sisters, Sandra Simmons and Sharon Davis-Murdoch.
 Her maternal grandfather, Edgar Fitzgerald Gordon, met his wife, Clara Christian, when both were studying medicine at the University of Edinburgh, where she was the first black woman student.

 She was educated in London until she was 13, attending Our Lady's Catholic High School, Stamford Hill.
 She then moved with her family to Bermuda for a time, returning at the age of 15 to London, where she attended college.